 In Tasmania, the Aboriginal Heritage Act 1975 (the Act) is the primary Act for the treatment of Aboriginal cultural heritage.
 Under Part 1, Section 2(8) of the Aboriginal Heritage Act 1975, Aboriginal tradition and significance is defined as follows.
+Aboriginal tradition means - significance, of a relic, means significance in accordance with -

-Aboriginal tradition means -
+(a) the body of traditions, knowledge, observances, customs and beliefs of Aboriginal people generally or of a particular community or group of Aboriginal people; and

-- (a) the body of traditions, knowledge, observances, customs and beliefs of Aboriginal people generally or of a particular community or group of Aboriginal people; and - (b) any such tradition, knowledge, observance, custom or belief relating to particular persons, areas, objects or relationships;
+(b) any such tradition, knowledge, observance, custom or belief relating to particular persons, areas, objects or relationships;